 Just write.
 "They" say that isn't a worthwhile goal.
 You have to be specific and set timelines.
 But, you don't have to justify yourself to anyone else.
 It’s the effort that satisfies.
 Don’t worry about polishing, or publishing.
 I want to see something new, if only a paragraph, every week.
 Blogs don't count.
 But you do need some organization here.
 You remember all the major works you’ve tried,but now can’t find them.
 How can you edit or add if you can’t find them on your laptop or in the cloud?
 You’re going to have to hook up your old hard drive and see what you can find.
 If you have to, you can start from scratch and write down those stories engraved in your head.
 Try entering at least one contest every month, just as an exercise.

 And you have to get all the family history in a format that other family members can go through when you’re not around, and make sense of it.
 Those family tree programs are great for the researcher, but are meaningless to the average person who can’t navigate them.
 Write some anecdotes, and sketch out your research as user-friendly as possible.

 I know you want to travel and visit far off places.
 I know you want love and romance; you feel like you were cheated.
+Men your age want younger women.
+Or the few widowers either want a replacement like the late wife or can't conceive of anyone else as a companion.
 I can’t help you with that.
 You may have to find your fulfillment in writing.
 Create the perfect romance on paper.
 Write about exocitc places or people who have traveled.